jamesdcheney0/terraform-challenge/README.md

 - took the suggestion here to sort an error with the ec2 security group https://www.reddit.com/r/Terraform/comments/c77ai2/vpc_security_group_ids_examples/
 - to have terraform used a named AWS profile https://registry.terraform.io/providers/hashicorp/aws/latest/docs
 - had to use aws-vault on Intel Mac and provide my personal AWS credentials, then ran terraform plan https://github.com/99designs/aws-vault
 - TERRAFORM PLAN WORKS!!
 HORRAY!!
+- For the networking diagram, looked at lots of diagrams on google images to get an idea how to flesh it out
+- Forum to link .png in .md https://stackoverflow.com/questions/41604263/how-do-i-display-local-image-in-markdown

 # Troubleshooting running on M1 Mac - For now, workaround is use Intel Mac
 - I tried running terraform init, and got the error